dis-button/arel_for_rails/README.md

 lounch the environment first with `docker-compose up`

 ### usefull comands
-Warning - your contaider names can be different, you canc check them with `docker ps`
+Warning - your contaider names can be different, you can check them with `docker ps`

 #### generate db structure
 ```bash